antikrem/TypeSharpGen/README.md

 4. Run the tool with `typesharpgenerate [Project Root] -n [Binary Folder]`

 ## Example
-A useful application is to create definitions for your client side application:
+A useful application is to create type definitions for your client side application in ASP.NET:

 #### C# file
 ```c#